 Fixing crowding or spacing issues changes your bite.
 It is important to maintain a correct bite, both upper and lower teeth need to be taken into account as a part of your treatment plan.
 Furthermore, only correcting a single arch can result in dental relapse.
 For these reasons it is imperative that we include both upper and lower arches for all our treatments.

 You can still qualify for our Easysmile invisible aligner treatmnet however you'll need to remove the fixed retainer before your evaluation.
-If you live in Hong Kong we can do this for you free of charge.

 When you start your invisible aligner treatment with Easysmile you are provided with 3 high quality tubes of peroxide to use with your custom fitted trays.
 The custom fit is important to avoid uneven shading.
 Simply put a small amount of gel into the tray.
 Use either a dab per tooth or a small line into the front part of the tray.
 Typical usage is for 1 to 3 hours per day depending on your tooth sensitivity.